 If you are treating yourself or a loved one to a new GPS running watch then you’ve come to the right place for our latest recommendations.
 Luckily for you, it’s a great time to buy a great running watch – prices are competitive and GOOD technology is packed into many devices.
-For some of the slightly older models that I will cover, you might get a very good deal before the running season starts in earnest.
+For some of the slightly older models that I will cover, you might get a very good deal as replacement models are released.

-This is an update from the 2016 post and will be continually updated throughout 2017 as new models become available – there should be a LOT of interesting new ones this year.
+This is now a final version of the 2017 awards BUT will be updated throughout 2017 (Edit July 2017) if new models become available – there should be a LOT of interesting new ones this year.
 Please help this blog by using the Amazon links in each section of the recommendations or the partner links at the end where there are 10% discounts to be had.

 I’m going to cover watches from about $100/£100 upwards to the high-end sport watches at over £/Eu/$500.
 You are lucky in that this year there are many well-featured watches with all the key bits of functionality even at the very lower end of that price range.

 These recommendations only look at running watches not smartphone apps.
 The Runtastic app or the Nike app are as good as any if you want to go down that route.

 I’ll be looking at running watches for running!
 You can use many running watches for other sports too but I ‘ll assume that you want something ‘at least’ vaguely competent to run with.
 I only say this as I will exclude some of the ‘fitness watches’ which typically are inaccurate in how the present GPS and/or heart rate.
 I will also mostly exclude triathlon watches as they have too much other stuff in them for pure runners.